-Sites U1393 and U1394 were dedicated to the study of debris avalanche deposits offshore Montserrat.
-Coring conditions at Site U1393 were very difficult with poor recovery caused by the unconsolidated nature of the material being cored.
-The chaotic deposit was successfully cored at Site U1394 with some unexpected results.
-Based on seismic reflection profiles and previously published criteria (Moore et al., 1989; Urgeles et al., 1997; Deplus et al., 2001; Le Friant et al., 2004; Lebas et al., 2011; Watt et al., 2012), the chaotic unit has been interpreted as a debris avalanche deposit.
-However, the chaotic unit is dominated by a stacked sequence of predominantly thick, massive, relatively coarse grained turbidites that range in composition from bioclastic to volcaniclastic.
+Sites U1393 and U1394 were dedicated to the study of mass-wasting deposits offshore Montserrat.
+These landslides included the blocky Deposit 1 and the larger Deposit 2 that contained fewer blocks (Le Friant et al., 2004; Lebas et al., 2011; Watt et al., 2012).
+Coring conditions for Deposit 1 at Site U1393 were very difficult, with poor recovery caused by the unconsolidated nature of the material being cored.
+Deposit 2 was successfully cored at Site U1394 with some unexpected results.
+Based on seismic reflection profiles and previously published criteria (Moore et al., 1989; Urgeles et al., 1997; Deplus et al., 2001; Le Friant et al., 2004; Lebas et al., 2011; Watt et al., 2012), the chaotic unit has been interpreted as masswasting deposits.
+Watt et al. (2012) inferred that it was a landslide deposit with a significant component of seafloor sediment, based on its smooth top and the local presence of bedded reflectors within the unit on 2-D seismic lines.
+However, the seismically chaotic unit is dominated by a stacked sequence of predominantly thick, massive, relatively coarsegrained turbidites that range in composition from bioclastic to volcaniclastic.
 The absence of planar or ripple cross-laminations in the upper part of the deposit suggests rapid deposition.
 Randomly distributed clasts in the lower part of the chaotic unit may suggest rapid emplacement by a debris flow.
 Overlying the chaotic unit are hemipelagic sediment and a series of basaltic tephra layers associated with the South Soufrière Hills Volcano (Harford et al., 2002).
-This gives a minimum age for the unit of ~138 k.y.
+This gives a minimum age for the unit of ~138 ka.
 However, to fully understand the emplacement processes of the turbidites and their association with the hummocky debris avalanche deposits observed on the upper submarine slope further investigations are required.
 Among these is the need for correlation between existing seismic data and the cored material.
 The physical properties data obtained correlate well with the different lithologies recovered.
 These measurements show that the hemipelagic mud is generally characterized by low values of magnetic susceptibility and P-wave velocity but relatively high values of NGR, with a generally low degree of variability of those properties.
 In contrast, the physical properties of the turbidites are relatively heterogeneous, with overall high values of magnetic susceptibility and P-wave velocity but low values of NGR and bulk density.